osc-delft/osc-delft.github.io/README.md

 We asume you have a working installation of [Git for Windows](https://git-scm.com/downloads)

 1. Download and install the latest version of [Ruby+Devkit for Windows](https://rubyinstaller.org/downloads).
-Mind about a *32-bit*  or *34-bit*.
+Mind about a *32-bit*  or *64-bit*.
 Keep all the default options.
 Put attention to where the location of the Ruby's root directory is located.
 For example, `C:\Ruby27-x64`

 2. When the installation is done a *command prompt*  will pop up.
 Type `3` and press enter.
 This will install the Ruby's toolchain.
-When done, press enter once more. hel
+When done, press enter once more.

 3. Install `Jekyll` and `Bundler`.
 On the same *command prompt*  run:

    ```